cszach/lnagb.js/docs/docs/math/LinearEquation.md

 <a name="LinearEquation"></a>

 ## LinearEquation
-Class for linear equations in mathematics.
+Encodes linear equations in mathematics.

 If you only need to deal with linear equations with 3 variables or fewer, see [`LinearEquations`](./LinearEquations).